ibizaman/selfhostblocks/README.md

 this by providing opinionated building blocks fitting together to self-host a wide range of services.
 Also, the design will be extendable to allow users to add services not provided by SHB.

+For each service, I intend to provide turn-key Nix options to setup:
+- Access through a subdomain.
+- HTTPS access.
+- Backup.
+- Single sign-on.
+- LDAP user management.

 ## Supported Features

+Currently supported services and features are:

 - [X] Authelia as SSO provider.
   - [X] Export metrics to Prometheus.